Stage 3: Vision & Direction | Life Vision

 Exercise 2: Vision by domain

-For each domain below, write a short paragraph describing what that part of your life looks like when it's working well.
+For each domain below, write a short paragraph describing what that part of your life looks like when it's working well in your overall life vision.
 Be specific.
 "Good health" is too vague; "I run 3 times a week, sleep 7 hours, cook most of my own meals, and feel physically strong" is a vision you can actually use.

 Write in the present tense, as if you're already living this.
-That's the format Locke and Latham's research supports: specific and concrete.
+Be specific and concrete.

 Work and purpose